Upcoming Field Trips and Events

 LGBTQIA+ Community and Allies at Arapaho Bend.

 Leader: Kit Gray, kit@kitgrayillustration.com.
 Join us at 9 a.m. for a relaxed and social bird outing in southeast Fort Collins.
-We will keep our eyes and ears open for different types of waterfowl (Common Goldeneyes, American Wigeons, Buffleheads, and more), Belted Kingfishers, raptors, Song Sparrows, chickadees, and more.
+We will keep our eyes and ears open for different types of waterfowl such as Common Goldeneyes, American Wigeons, and Buffleheads.
+We'll also look for Belted Kingfishers, raptors, Song Sparrows, chickadees, and more.
 All levels are encouraged.
 Please bring binoculars if you have them.
 Meet at 9 a.m. at the parking lot located off of Harmony Road (at Harmony Transfer Center).
 We will meet in the NW section of the parking lot near the intersection of paved and dirt trails.
 This outing will be a slow-paced, 2-hour walk on a relatively flat trail.
-The signup for the LGBTQIA+ Community walk at Arapaho will be sent out in mid-February.
+Sign up for LGBTQIA+ and Allies walk at Arapaho Bend was sent out in mid-February and may be full by the time of this newsletter: https://www.signupgenius.com/

 February 2026